-- 1. Turn the instrument on approximately 20-30 minutes before starting the assay to allow the instrument to warm up.
-Set up detection wavelength to 660 nm, which is the mode appropriate for the turbidity LAL. - 2.
-Start the PyrosKinetix or PyrosFlex software and create a new experiment template.
+- 7.1 Turn on the instrument approximately 20-30 minutes before starting the assay to allow the instrument time to warm up.
+Set detection wavelength to 405 nm, which is the absorbance for the detection of the cleaved chromogenic substrate. - 7.2 Start the PyrosKinetixFlex software and create a new experiment template.
 Make sure instrument-computer communication is not interrupted.
-Make sure negative control sample is entered through the negative control panel, not through the sample panel, otherwise software will not be able to generate report. - 3.
-Add 200 μL of negative control (water), calibration standards, quality control, IEC and test nanoparticles into pre-labeled glass tubes.
-Prepare duplicate tubes for each sample. - 4.
-Using a repeating pipette, add 50 μL of LAL reagent to first test vial, vortex it briefly, and insert into test slot in the instrument carousel.
+Make sure negative control sample is entered through the negative control panel, not through the sample panel, otherwise software will not be able to generate report. - Add 100 μL of negative control (water), calibration standards, quality control, IEC and test nanoparticles into pre-labeled glass reaction tubes.
+Prepare duplicate tubes for each sample. - 7.4 Using a repeating pipette, add 100 μ L of LAL reagent to first test vial, vortex it briefly, and insert into test slot in the instrument carousel.
 Repeat this procedure for other samples, processing one sample at a time.
 Allow instrument to run each point for no less than 7200 sec to allow time for samples with low amounts of endotoxin to develop.
-If no detectable endotoxin is present in the sample, the software will mark this sample as "not detected by 7200s". - 5.
-Note: some lots of the lysate are less sensitive than others, if the sensitivity of a particular lot is low, the time may need to be adjusted to 9600 sec or longer in order to allow the lowest calibrator to develop.
+If no detectable endotoxin is present in the sample, the software will mark this sample as "not detected by 7200s".

+Note: Some lots of the lysate are less sensitive than others.
+If the sensitivity of a particular lot is low, the time may need to be adjusted to 9600s or longer in order to allow the lowest calibrator to develop.